Tangerine (Bloor novel): Plot

 Paul Fisher and his family move from Houston, Texas to Lake Windsor Downs in Tangerine, Florida.
 Erik, the older son, looks forward to a football scholarship at the university of his choice.
-Paul, the younger son, is visually impaired and legally blind but plays soccer.
-His family credits his visual injury to an incident, which he does not remember, in which at a young age, he continued to stare at a solar eclipse despite his parents' warnings not to.
-Soon after they unpack, Paul goes for a tour of his new school, where Mike Costello and his brother Joey are introduced.
-On his first day of school, Paul meets Coach Walski, the coach of the soccer team, and tries out for the team, but is later told that his visual impairment prevents his eligibility, and blames this on his mother revealing the impairment to the school administrators.
+Paul, the younger son, is legally blind but plays soccer.
+His family credits his visual injury to an incident, which he does not remember, in which he continued to stare at a solar eclipse despite his parents' warnings not to.
+Soon after they unpack, Paul goes for a tour of his new school, where he meets Mike Costello and his brother Joey.
+On his first day of school, Paul meets the soccer coach and tries out for the team, but he is later told that his visual impairment prevents his eligibility.
 One day Mike Costello is killed by lightning; Erik and his friend Arthur Bauer tell jokes after hearing the news, even though Mike was one of their teammates.